srowhani/ember-artisans/README.md

 ### Naming Worker Methods

 To preserve the native methods present on a worker, avoid naming your Artisan worker methods the same as the native [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) methods.

+### My Worker Isn't Being Detected 🕵️‍♂️

+If you create a new worker after the development server is already running, you might need to restart it for the worker to be properly be built into the public assets directory.